to prevent the human papillomavirus (HPV)

 - Chlamydia was diagnosed in one vaccinated girl and three unvaccinated girls.

-These results were expected, because most youths are very aware that there are multiple STIs being circulated, and that immunity to HPV does nothing to prevent a sexually active person from becoming infected with another STI.
+These results were expected, because the vast majority of youths are quite aware that there are multiple STIs being circulated, and that immunity to HPV does nothing to prevent a sexually active person from becoming infected with a different STI.

 Unfortunately, there is a widespread lack of confidence in scientific studies among religious conservatives.
 Thus, only a small percentage of conservative parents will probably accept this study as reliable.